ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 References
 ----------

+1. Amy L. Rice, Keith P. West JR. and Robert E. Black.
+Comparative quantification of health risks.
+Chapter 4 Vitamin A deficiency.
-James SL, Abate D, Abate KH, et al. Global, regional, and national incidence, prevalence, and years lived with disability for 354 diseases and injuries for 195 countries and territories, 1990–2017: a systematic analysis for the Global Burden of Disease Study 2017.
-The Lancet 2018; 392: 1789–858.
+2. GBD 2017 Risk Factor Collaborators.
+Global, regional, and national comparative risk assessment of 84 behavioural, environmental and occupational, and metabolic risks or clusters of risks for 195 countries and territories, 1990-2017: a systematic analysis for the Global Burden of Disease Study 2017.
+Lancet 2018; 392: 1923–94.